aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb-worksheets/show-add-remove-worksheet-button/_index.md

 {{% /alert %}}

 Aspose.Cells GridWeb now supports adding and removing sheets by using buttons in the toolbar.
 For the buttons to be visible on the frontend, you need to set **GridWeb1.ShowAddButton** to **true**.
-The following code snippet demonstrtes adding Add/Remove buttons to the GridWeb toolbar.
+The following code snippet demonstrates adding Add/Remove buttons to the GridWeb toolbar.

 ## Sample Code